 How to Get a DNR Form

-Before the internet, getting a DNR form required an appointment with an attorney to draw up expensive paperwork and sign documents.
+Before the Internet, getting a DNR form required an appointment with an attorney to draw up expensive paperwork and sign documents.

-Today, it’s easier than ever to get a DNR document using an online DNR form builder.
-Simply enter your information into the builder, print the customized paperwork, and sign it with your doctor.
+Please enter your information into the builder, print the customized paperwork, and sign it with your doctor.
 You can state your desires for end-of-life care in less than five minutes.

 Take the time now to ensure you have control over one of the most important personal decisions you can make.

-Related read: 9 End of Life Documents Everyone Needs
+Related read: 9 End-of-Life Documents Everyone Needs